KeithLabelle/virgil-purekit-go/README.md

 ## Prepare Your Database
-PureKit SDK allows you to easily perform all the necessary operations to create, verify and rotate user's `record`.
+the PureKit SDK allows you to easily perform all the necessary operations to create, verify, and rotate a user's `record`.

 **PureKit record** - a user's password that is protected with our PureKit technology.
-PureKit `record` contains a version, client & server random salts and two values obtained during execution of the PHE protocol.
+The PureKit `record` contains a version, client & server random salts, and two values obtained during execution of the PHE protocol.

-In order to create and work with user's `record` you have to set up your database with an additional column.
+In order to create and work with a user's `record` you have to set up your database with an additional column.

 The column must have the following parameters:
 <table class="params">